brsvh/my-emacs/README.md

       (load custom-file nil 'nomessage))

-<a id="org0d373ad"></a>
+<a id="org683e252"></a>

 ## Syncing to the shell's environment variables

 For one reason or another, an Emacs instance begun from the desktop may miss some PATH set in the interactive shell.
 Thus, it is challenging to use utilities installed by `cargo`.
-I use an excellent package named *exec-path-from-shell* written by Steve Purcell to solve this problem, which will synchronize PATH from the shell.
+I use an excellent package named [exec-path-from-shell.el](https://github.com/purcell/exec-path-from-shell) written by Steve Purcell to solve this problem, which will synchronize PATH from the shell.

     (use-package exec-path-from-shell
       :ensure t